UsabilityEngineering/team-builder/phaseII/README.md

 ## Findings
-Going from the sketches to the wireframes was a drastic change, not just from the visual asthetic (although similar), but also to the workflow.
-It was much easier to colaborate with the team using Adobe XD than it was to coordinate any sketches.
-It was made easier because we could see any changes that were made in real time.
+Going from the sketches to the wireframes was a drastic change, not just from the visual aesthetic (although similar), but also from the workflow.
+It was much easier to collaborate with the team using Adobe XD than it was to coordinate any sketches.
+It was made easier because we could see any changes that were made in real-time.

+**Wireframes**
+* Having a complete set of wireframes is more valuable than a partial set of sketches
+* Some text spaces were increased in size to make room for longer fields
+* We were able to visualize the main page (homepage) more clearly and functionally since you will see this page more than 90% of the time
+* We realized that we were missing the settings button for teams/groups and the app settings button
+* Some aspects are difficult to program
+* We need to add user feedback for items such as deleting a group

+**Cognitive Walkthrough**
+* Registration and login were clear
+* Our "create team/group" button was not clear
+  * Both walkthroughs had this problem and guessed the wrong button to create a group
+* It was difficult to know what button goes to what page based on the wireframes
+* Home page what not designed to direct new users on what to do once they register
+* None was able to complete their tasks in the walkthrough
-The wireframes themselves helped us discover some of the short coming that our sketches could not provide insight on.
+* The walkthroughs made us realize that some of our scenarios could be updated

-**SHOW RESULTS OF COGNITIVE WALKTHROUGH**
+  * We should also consider coming up with some new personas and scenarios

 ## Conclusion
+* Having higher fidelity in wireframes helped us discover some of the shortcomings that our sketches could not provide insight on.
+* We addressed the text size and spacing along with button placement.
+The app bar was also adjusted for longer text.
+* We also addressed the size and shape of buttons which were mimicked from other chat programs but don't work well for our overall design
+* Based on the cognitive walkthroughs, we have fixed the buttons that create a group and team by combining them into a single button
+  * You now only have the option to create a group and within building that group, you are directed to build a team(s) within that group
+  * We have also added parameters within the group creation page so that our scenarios can be completed.

 ## Caveats
+* limited to 2 cognitive walkthroughs
+* Wireframes were incomplete at the time of the walkthrough
+* Personal bias even while using persona/scenario
+* Wireframes are not responsive and testers have to guess what page they think will be next